oscar-system/Oscar.jl/docs/src/index.md

 * 4d F-theory compactifications,
 * defined by a global and singular Weierstrass model as codimension 1 locus of a toric ambient space $Y$,
 * which can be crepantly resolved.
 Some of the techniques/algorithms extend naturally to more general settings.
 For example, it is not at all necessary to restrict to 4-dimensional settings (or alternatively, base spaces of dimension 3).
 Indeed, the current implementation does allow for *arbitrary* base dimension.
-For more extensions that we might address in the future, please take a look at the section "possibly future extensions" below.
+For more extensions that we might address in the future, please take a look at the section "possible future extensions" below.

 We aim for the following workflow:
 * User input:
     * Weierstrass polynomial $P_W$,
     * Data defining the toric ambient space $Y$ (if applicable),
     * Choice of resolved phase (if applicable),
-    * Generating sections (for $U(1)$ symmetries).
+    * Generating sections (for $\operatorname{U}(1)$ symmetries).
 * Output:
-    * Singular loci in codimension 1, 2 and 3.
+    * Singular loci in codimension 1, 2, and 3,
-    * Defining data of resolved geometry.
+    * Defining data of resolved geometry,
-    * (Pictures of) fibre diagrams of resolved fibre over the originally singular loci, including intersections of $U(1)$-sections.
+    * (Pictures of) fibre diagrams of resolved fibre over the originally singular loci, including intersections of $\operatorname{U}(1)$-sections,
-    * Gauge group.
+    * Gauge group,
-    * Topological data (e.g. Euler number).
+    * Topological data (e.g., Euler number).

 ## Status